 The following table sets forth our ratio of earnings to fixed charges for the periods indicated on a consolidated historical basis.
-For purposes of computing the ratio of earnings to fixed charges, "earnings" are defined as income before taxes plus fixed charges less capitalized interest.
+For purposes of computing the ratio of earnings to fixed charges, "earnings" are defined as income or loss before income taxes and adjustments for income or loss from equity method investees plus fixed charges and distributions from equity method investees less capitalized interest.
 "Fixed charges" consist of interest expensed and capitalized, amortization of deferred loan costs and an estimate of interest within rent expense.

-1 1 (4 ((() 3)) to Summit Midstream Partners, LP Six Months Voor F Ended Decen nher 31 Period From Period From Ended maca Decer iloci 51, September 3, 2009 to January 1, 2009 to June 30, 2013 2012 2011 2010 December 31, 2009 September 3, 2009 Ratio of Earnings to Fixed Charges 4.32x 3.51x 6.36x 119.51x (732.22)x(1) (2.36)x(2)
+Nine Months Ended Year End ed Decembe er 31, September 30, 2016 2015(1) 2014(2) 2013 2012 2011 Ratio of Earnings to Fixed Charges 1.20x - 0.42x 2.44x 3.59x 6.36x

-(1) The ratio of earnings to fixed charges was less than 1:1 for the period from September 3, 2009 to December 31, 2009.
-In order to achieve a ratio of earnings to fixed charges of 1:1, we would have had to generate an additional \$6.6 million of earnings for the period from September 3, 2009 to December 31, 2009.
+- (1) The ratio of earnings to fixed charges was negative for the year ended December 31, 2015.
+To achieve a ratio of earnings to fixed charges of 1:1, we would have had to generate an additional \$185.0 million of earnings for the year ended December 31, 2015.
+Loss before income taxes for the year ended December 31, 2015 included \$248.9 million of goodwill impairments. - (2) The ratio of earnings to fixed charges was less than 1:1 for the year ended December 31, 2014.
+To achieve a ratio of earnings to fixed charges of 1:1, we would have had to generate an additional \$31.5 million of earnings for the year ended December 31, 2014.
+Loss before income taxes for the year ended December 31, 2014 included a goodwill impairment of \$54.2 million.

-Initial

-(2) The ratio of earnings to fixed charges was less than 1:1 for the period from January 1, 2009 to September 3, 2009.
-In order to achieve a ratio of earnings to fixed charges of 1:1, we would have had to generate an additional \$0.8 million of earnings for the period from January 1, 2009 to September 3, 2009.